YourFriendlyError/Password-Mutator/README.md

 Arguments:

--p, --password\t\tThe password to generate variations for.
+-p, --password         The password to generate variations for.

--i, --iterations\tThe number of variations to generate (default: min=10x, max=40x) x = times repeating the loop which results in repeating the same variations.
+-i, --iterations       The number of variations to generate (default: min=10x, max=40x) x = times repeating the loop which results in repeating the same variations.

--o, --output\t\tThe file to write the generated variations to (optional).
+-o, --output           The file to write the generated variations to (optional).

--f, --password-file\tThe file containing passwords to generate variations for (optional).
+-f, --password-file    The file containing passwords to generate variations for (optional).

--d, --output-directory\tThe directory to place the generated password variations in (optional).
+-d, --output-directory The directory to place the generated password variations in (optional).
 Defaults to the script directory.

 Examples: